mlr-archive/wiki-old/GSOC-2015:-Implement-several-ensemble-SVMs-in-mlr.md

 * Write a prediction method.
 Prediction works by simply determining for a given test point the cluster it belongs to.
 Then apply the associated SVM model to the test point and return the label the SVM predicted.

-It is nice to create this local learner directly in mlr, e.g. as a learner with the name "local.SVM", but not strictly necessary.
-To show your interest and ability, it is enough to write your own simple routines that use mlr in the background.
-(Of course, making this directly in mlr will be better.)
-Test your program with a simple binary data set of your choice with at least 500 data points, which can be obtained e.g. from the LibSVM data set page http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html.
+It is *not* necessary to implement the learner directly in mlr!
+To show your interest and ability, it is enough to write your own simple demo program that uses mlr in the background.
+Test your program with a simple binary data set of your choice with at least 500 data points, which can be obtained e.g. from the OpenML project at http://openml.org or the LIBSVM data set page http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html.

 **Mentors:**